huggingface/datasets/docs/source/loading_datasets.rst

 .. note::

-    You can also add new dataset to the Hub to share with the community as detailed in the guide on :doc:`adding a new dataset </add_dataset>`.
+    You can also add a new dataset to the Hub to share with the community as detailed in the guide on :doc:`adding a new dataset </add_dataset>`.

 All the datasets currently available on the `Hub <https://huggingface.co/datasets>`__ can be listed using :func:`datasets.list_datasets`: